Rutland: Etymology

+Rutland is referred to as Roteland in the Domesday Book (completed in 1086).
+The name means "land belonging to Rōta", with Rōta being an Old English personal name that meant 'the pleasant or cheerful one'.

+Early history – 1974

 Earl of Rutland and Duke of Rutland are titles in the peerage of England held in the Manners family, derived from the historic county of Rutland.
 The Earl of Rutland was elevated to the status of Duke in 1703 and the titles were merged.
 The family seat is Belvoir Castle, Leicestershire.